jbstanley2004/supermemory/apps/api/README.md

 wrangler login
 cd apps/api
+wrangler secret put OPENAI_API_KEY
+# (Optional) Only when not using the Hyperdrive binding:
-wrangler secret put OPENAI_API_KEY wrangler secret put DATABASE_URL        # Hyperdrive or Neon URL wrangler deploy
+# wrangler secret put DATABASE_URL      # Neon HTTP or Postgres URL
+wrangler deploy

 # Web (point to your API)